Bill would give 1966 U.S. veterans compensation for bomb accidents in Spain | ExBulletin

 Skaar said he was suffering from a blood disease and had developed melanoma and prostate cancer, which were successfully treated.
 He believes his ailments were related to his service at Palomares.

-The sponsors of the bills, which also include U.S. Democratic Senator Elizabeth Warren of Massachusetts and Dianne Feinstein of California, are more optimistic about the legislation this year, as it is the first time the proposal has been presented to both the House and the Senate.
+The bill’s sponsors, who also include U.S. Democratic Senator Elizabeth Warren of Massachusetts and Dianne Feinstein of California, are more optimistic about the legislation this year as it is the first time the proposal has been presented to both the House and the Senate.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online